 We assign Aa3(stable)/P-1 deposit ratings, Aa3(stable) senior unsecured and A2 junior senior unsecured ratings to Landesbank Hessen-Thueringen GZ (Helaba).
-We further assign a baa2 Baseline Credit Assessment (BCA), a baa1 Adjusted BCA, and Aa3/P-1 Counterparty Risk Ratings (CRR).
+We further assign a baa2 Baseline Credit Assessment (BCA), a baa1 Adjusted BCA, and Aa3/P-1 Counterparty Risk Ratings (CRRs).

-Helaba's deposit and senior unsecured debt ratings reflect its baa2 BCA, one notch rating uplift from its membership in the institutional protection scheme of Sparkassen-Finanzgruppe (S-Finanzgruppe, Aa2 negative, a21), the application of our Advanced Loss Given Failure (LGF) analysis to its liabilities, which results in an extremely low loss-given-failure, and one notch government support, given its membership in systemically relevant S-Finanzgruppe.
+Helaba's deposit and senior unsecured debt ratings reflect its baa2 BCA, one notch rating uplift from its membership in the institutional protection scheme of Sparkassen-Finanzgruppe (S-Finanzgruppe, Aa2 negative, a21), the application of our Advanced Loss Given Failure (LGF) analysis to its liabilities, which results in an extremely low loss-given-failure and three notches of uplift, and one notch uplift from government support, given its membership in systemically relevant S-Finanzgruppe.

-The baa2 BCA reflects Helaba's strong capitalisation and solid asset quality; while the bank's loan book contains sizeable commercial real estate (CRE) concentration risks, Helaba's CRE portfolio has a sound history of low credit losses compared with its peers and through a full credit cycle.
+The baa2 BCA reflects Helaba's sound capitalisation and solid asset quality; while the bank's loan book contains sizeable commercial real estate (CRE) concentration risks, Helaba's CRE portfolio has a sound history of low credit losses compared with its peers and through a full credit cycle.
 More constraining factors are the bank's high leverage, modest profitability, and a funding structure that relies on significant market funding access, which, however, is partially balanced by stable funding from the savings bank sector and comfortable liquid resources.

-Rating Scorecard - Key financial ratios
+Exhibit 1 Rating Scorecard - Key financial ratios